Future Farmers of America Scholarship

 Two scholarships of $500 will be given to qualified students.
 The scholarship may be used for tuition and pre-approved educational expenses.
 Applications will be judged by the agricultural teacher, guidance counselor, and extension agent.

-Please contact the guidance scholar at Bland County High School for more information.
+Please contact the guidance counselor at Bland County High School for more information.

 The FFA Scholarship is given in memory of Ralph Reynolds and Henry C. Groseclose.